ThomasVon2021/blikvm-site/docs/en/https.md

 # Encryption Certificate

-Starting from version 1.4.4, BlikVM supports both HTTP and HTTPS modes.
-By default, it starts in HTTP mode.
-To start in HTTPS mode, modify the following configuration:
+From version v1.4.9, blikvm defaults to HTTPS.
+Even if you access via HTTP, it will automatically redirect to HTTPS:
 ```
 sudo -s
 vim /mnt/exec/release/config/app.json
 ```

-Find the configuration below and change the protocol field from http to https, and change the port from 80 to 443.
-The key and cert are located in /mnt/exec/release/lib/https/, and users can replace them with their own.
+Find the following configuration content.
+The key and cert are located in the path /mnt/exec/release/lib/https/.
+Users can replace them as needed.
 ```
 "server": {
-    "protocol": "http",
-    "port":80,
     "ssl": {
     "key": "./lib/https/key.pem",
     "cert": "./lib/https/cert.pem"